Oldunixhacker/nautilus-gdebi/README.md

 where Software is replaced with the more advanced Pamac.

-This Nautilus Python add-on adds the option to install the package you have easily, by right-clicking and selecting "Install Software".
+This Nautilus Python add-on adds the option to install the package you have easily, by right-clicking and selecting "Install Debian Package".

 ## Install